-We, the undersigned organizations, write to draw your attention to a report by the Norwegian Consumer Council (NCC) released today that examines apps and the advertising ecosystem that underlies them.
-The report, Out of Control: How Consumers Are Exploited by the Online Advertising Industry, examines 10 popular apps in the Google Play Store in several categories, including dating (Grindr, Happn, OkCupid, and Tinder); reproductive health (Clue and MyDays); makeup (Perfect365); religion (Qibla Finder); children (My Talking Tom 2); and a keyboard app (Wave Keyboard).
+We, the undersigned organizations, write to draw your attention to a report by the Norwegian Consumer Council (NCC) released today that examines apps and the underlying advertising ecosystem of the apps.
+The report, Out of Control: How Consumers Are Exploited by the Online Advertising Industry, examines 10 popular apps in the Google Play Store from different categories, including dating (Grindr, Happn, OkCupid, and Tinder); reproductive health (Clue and MyDays); makeup (Perfect365); religion (Qibla Finder); children (My Talking Tom 2); and a keyboard app (Wave Keyboard).
 Although the research for this work was completed in the EU, all of these apps are available to users in the US and many of the companies involved are headquartered in the US.
 The report shows how the online marketing and adtech industry operates to undermine consumers' privacy preferences and rights under the General Data Protection Regulation (GDPR).
 The report concludes that the comprehensive tracking and profiling of consumers that is at the heart of the current adtech ecosystem are, by their very nature, exploitative practices which do not respect the GDPR.
-In addition, many of the practices detailed within this report likely constitute unfair and deceptive practices that fall under your jurisdiction to investigate under your UDAAP authority and under the California Consumer Privacy Act.